 Examination of Stage I

 This examination comprises of two papers and has questions with multiple choice answers ranging from pharmaceutics, pharmaceutical chemistry, pharmacology, therapeutics to physiology.
 It is held in March and September every year.
 The exam is conducted overseas as well as in Australia.
-International students can expect a skill assessment letter after completion of Stage I exam.
+International students in Australia can expect a skill assessment letter after completion of Stage I exam.

 Examination of Stage II